quil-lang/quilc/README.md

 docker run --rm -it -p PORT:PORT rigetti/quilc -R -p PORT
 ```

-Ports 5555 and 6000 are exposed using the EXPOSE directive in the `rigetti/quilc` image, so
+Port 5555 is exposed using the EXPOSE directive in the `rigetti/quilc` image, so
-you can additionally use the `-P` option to automatically bind these container ports to randomly
+you can additionally use the `-P` option to automatically bind this container port to a randomly
-assigned host ports.
+assigned host port.
 You can then inspect the mapping using `docker port CONTAINER [PORT]`.

 ## Release Process